elewa-academy/Fundamentals/00-motivation-studying/README.md

 Main Repository:
 * Keeps track of your progress over time.
 We recommend you have a folder for each week, a files for each day that week, and one week summary README.md in each week's folder.

-Gh-pages & Gitbook:
+Gh-Pages & Gitbook:
-* Categorize what you learn as you go, having a chapter for each main concept you encounter.
-Each chapter will contain a link to the notes from each day you encountered that topic.
-This will help you review & practice finding links across different topics as you learn to program.
+* Categorize & re-categorize what you learn as you learn it.
+Write one markdown for each important concept you encounter, this file will links to the relevant days' notes.
+Every time you add to a concept's markdown, you will also modify or add to that concept's quiz.
+Revise and re-analyze your notes like this on a daily basis.

 A Strong Suggestion:
 Try writing and editing your notes from command line instead of your text editor using [Nano](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).
 The work-flow is very smooth and you'll be forcing yourself to practice using the command line on a daily basis.
 (Nano comes pre-installed on Linux & Macs).